-The Code of Virginia requires that the comprehensive plan be updated every five years.
-The local planning commission is responsible for drafting and developing the plan, while the local governing body is required to adopt a comprehensive plan.
+The Code of Virginia requires that the comprehensive Comprehensive plan Plan be updated every five years.
+The local planning Planning Ceommission is responsible for drafting and developing the plan, while the local governing body is required to adopt a comprehensive Comprehensive planPlan.